An overtime meals allowance should normally be itemised on your annual payment summary, identified separately (and in addition to) your gross wages.

 If an amount for overtime meals has been paid to you as an unspecified part of your normal salary or wages, it is not considered to be an overtime meal allowance.
 (In that case, it would also not normally be itemised on your payment summary and does not need to be separately declared in your tax return).

-The question is not merely whether the money was properly spent on overtime meals.
-The requirement that a claimed allowance be specifically referenced to an Award requirement is strict and explicit – as this AAT case shows.
-The overtime meal allowance in that case was found in fact to be simply a notional apportionment of the taxpayer’s gross salary, and therefore did not have the fundamental award-based connection, and the claimed deduction was therefore disallowed.
-To add pain to the taxpayer’s loss, not only did the taxpayer lose his claim, but the tribunal also affirmed a 25% penalty for having made false and misleading statements in his tax return, and a failure to take reasonable care.
+There is a strict requirement that a claimed allowance be specifically referenced to an Award requirement – as this AAT case shows.
+The overtime meal allowance had been found to be a mere apportionment of the taxpayer’s gross salary, without the specific award-based connection, and the claimed deduction was therefore disallowed.

 Each financial year the ATO updates the “Reasonable Overtime Meal Allowance Amount” (see Reasonable Travel Allowances)